Setoville/systems-guide/README.md

   - Execute: Can use in file paths.
 Any system call with this directory NOT AS THE LAST DIRECTORY will fail

 # LINUX Files

+## File read, write and descriptors
+- Each file has a file descriptor
+- Two steps for reading and writing.
+  - I/O for a hard drive is a bottleneck
+  - Data is copied to a _write buffer_ or _read buffer_, in memory, controlled by OS
+  - OS writes from  _buffer_ to its destination
+- NO verification of written data (no acks!)
+- Each file descriptor has a marker of where currently reading/writing.
+- Read buffer
+  - Common practice: read portions in the file that follows!
+  - Look ahead, read more than is requested so subsequent calls read from buffer

+## Directories
+## inodes
 Directory entries
 hard vs soft links

-# Hard Drive and Memory

-## Page Tables

-- Maps virtual memory to physical addresses
-- Pages in a program's memory are mapped to portions in RAM and sometimes in hard drive, all over the place.
-- The CPU's Memory Management Unit stores a cache of recently used mappings.
-  - Translation Lookaside Buffer (TLB)

-## Device Files

-# Signals (Software Interrupts)
+# LINUX Signals (Software Interrupts)

 - **6. SIGABRT**: abort, abnormal termination.
 - **8. SIGFPE**: floating point exception.
 - **4. SIGILL**: illegal, invalid instruction.
 - **11. SIGSEGV**: Segmentation Violation, invalid memory access.
-- **5. SIGTRAP**:
+- **5. SIGTRAP**: trap. sent to a process when an exception or trap occurs.
 - **2. SIGINT**: Interrupt.
+  - CTRL+C on terminal
   - Default behaviour is to terminate.
   - Orderly, graceful shutdown.
   - User-initiated happy termination.